botondkirei/NAPOSIP/TDC/README.md

 ## Digital Techniques to improve the performance of synthesized TDCs
 ### Calibration
 ### Redundant TDC measurement
+## TDC topologies based on FPGA macros
-# Other TDC topologies suited for mixed signal implementation
+## Other TDC topologies suited for mixed signal implementation
 ## Time amplification TDC
 # References
 [1] F. Yuan, "CMOS time-to-digital converters for mixed-mode signal processing," in The Journal of Engineering, vol. 2014, no. 4, pp. 140-154, 4 2014.